krisztianloki/ess_plcfactory/README.md

 PLC Factory requires Python 2.7.

-Invocation follows the pattern `python plcfactory.py --device <device> --template <id>`.
+Invocation follows the pattern `python plcfactory.py --device <device> --template <ids>`, where `ids` is a list of template names of at least one element.

 Sample invocation:
-`python plcfactory.py --device LNS-LEBT-010:Vac-PLC-11111 --template EPICS-DB`
+`python plcfactory.py --device LNS-LEBT-010:Vac-PLC-11111 --template EPICS-DB TIA-MAP`

 With shorthands:
-`python plcfactory.py -d LNS-LEBT-010:Vac-PLC-11111 -t EPICS-DB`
+`python plcfactory.py -d LNS-LEBT-010:Vac-PLC-11111 -t EPICS-DB TIA-MAP`

 The resulting output file will be written to `\output`.